tieto-cem/terraform-aws-openvpn/README.md

 cp ansible/openvpn/inventories/example/example-inventory ansible/openvpn/inventories/cem/cem-inventory
 ```

-Redefine the inventory, change the host group "example" to "cem" and use the use the IP address that was outputted from the terraform script.
+Redefine the inventory, change the host group "example" to "cem" and use the IP address that was outputted from the terraform script.

 ```bash
 [cem]